 $322,161,245

-The winner of Best Picture and Best Story at the Oscars, ‘Schindler’s List’ tells the story of a businessman named Oskar Schindler, who saved the lives of more than a thousand Jewish people during the Second World War.
+Winner of the Oscars for Best Picture and Best Story, ‘Schindler’s List’ chronicles the remarkable journey of Oskar Schindler, a businessman who saved over a thousand Jewish lives during World War II.

-Directed by Steven Spielberg, this feature film is the on-screen adaption of Thomas Keneally’s novel, Schindler’s Ark.
+Directed by Steven Spielberg, this cinematic masterpiece is an adaptation of Thomas Keneally’s acclaimed novel, Schindler’s Ark, bringing the true story vividly to the screen.

 ComedyDramaRomance